shengbinmeng/ChromeShell/README.md

 Make directory chromeshell/ChromeShell/libs/, copy the jar files that are not prepared in above step from chromium/src/out/Release/lib.java/ to chromeshell/ChromeShell/libs/.

-Also copy chromium/src/third_party/android_tools/sdk/extras/google/gcm/gcm-client/dist/gcm.jar to chromeshell/ChromeShell/libs/.
+Also copy chromium/src/third\_party/android\_tools/sdk/extras/google/gcm/gcm-client/dist/gcm.jar to chromeshell/ChromeShell/libs/.

 ### Add needed play services modules

 The project needs modules from Google's play services library.
 However, the play services library is so huge that if we import it totally, multidex must be used (See <http://developer.android.com/tools/building/multidex.html>).
-With Eclipse, multidex is hard to support, so I avoid importing the whole play services library and only add the needed module(s): play-services-cast
+With Eclipse, multidex is hard to support, so avoid importing the whole play services library and only add the needed module(s): play-services-cast
 (See <https://androiddevx.wordpress.com/2014/10/28/google-play-services-on-a-much-needed-diet/>).